-Chronic workplace burnout can lead to high employee attrition rates.
+Chronic workplace burnout can lead to high employee attrition rates in call centers.
 What should customer support managers do to address this?

-As a call center manager, you need to be extra observant so you can detect subtle changes in your staff’s behavior.
-This way, you can manage your team’s performance better, minimize employee attrition , and continue looking for effective ways to boost people’s morale.
+Brands need to be extra observant to detect subtle changes in their team’s behavior.
+This way, they can manage their performance better, minimize employee attrition, and continue looking for effective ways to boost people’s morale.

-Here are six signs that your customer service agents are burning out and some team management tips for handling them.
+Here are six signs that your customer service agents are burning out, along with some team management tips for handling them.

 Employees who actively contribute to discussions, offer insights, and collaborate with their teammates are satisfied ones.
 When they start feeling too stressed, however, you may notice them talking less and less with their colleagues.
 They may even miss deadlines and let their pending tasks pile up

-In the customer support sector, the cause may have something to do with too much routine work.
+In the call center sector, the cause may have something to do with too much routine work.
 As a solution, therefore, try to give your employees a variety of tasks.
 You may also offer leadership trainings for top-performing agents so you can evaluate them later for a management position.

 Absenteeism can negatively impact your company’s productivity, especially when most of your employees’ absences are unscheduled—sick days, family emergencies, and others.
 Even your workforce scheduling may be affected, so you may end up not being able to accommodate all incoming transactions.